tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   algorithms are well-established, trust anchors have been updated, HSMs and devices natively support PQ operations, and traditional algorithms are fully retired.

 # Security Considerations

-Hybrid approaches are intended to mitigate the risk of catastrophic PQ algorithm failure.
-Implementations MUST ensure downgrade protections so that adversaries cannot force reliance on only traditional algorithms during negotiation.

-When planning migration, operators should also consider:

-* Resistance to algorithmic failures and the ability to switch algorithms.
-* Risks of increased attack surface when supporting multiple modes.
-* Operational errors from managing parallel certificate paths.

-# Security Considerations